Zilliqa/dev-portal-old/docs/staking/phase1/ssn-operator/staking-ssn-enrollment.md

 ---
 ---

 We will need the following information in order to enrol your SSN into the smart contract.
+Enrollment of SSN operation can only be done by Zilliqa team.

 | Information           | Type      | Future Adjustment?    |
 |---------------------- | --------- | --------------------- |